-Inflation Fears Persist As US Earnings Season Kicks Off - NewsBreak
+Inflation fears persist as US earnings season kicks off - NewsBreak

-Inflation fears persisted overnight with the US dollar continuing to march higher, despite long-dated US yields falling.
-New York markets seemed more preoccupied with the yield curve flattening as short-dated yield firmed once again.
+Inflation fears persisted overnight with the US Dollar continuing to march higher, despite long-dated US yields falling.
+New York markets seemed more pre-occupied with the yield curve flattening as shorted-dated yield firmed once again.
 That weighed on equities once again which are also pre-occupied with the kick-off of the US Q3 earnings season, led out of the gates by JP Morgan today.
-Critical this time around will be the Q4 and 2022 outlooks by corporate heavyweights.
-Most especially is whether their outlooks are pared back as supply chain woes, higher inflation and funding costs, higher energy, etc, take their toll.
+Critical this time around, will be the Q4 and 2022 outlooks by corporate heavyweights.
+Most especially is whether their outlooks are pared back as supply chain woes, higher inflation and funding costs, higher energy etc, take their toll.
 With equities so heavily priced towards a linear post-pandemic recovery, and with the Fed looking increasingly likely to withdraw the easy money punch bowl, we can expect a lot more two-way volatility in equity markets in Q4.
-Indeed, Fed officials Clarida and Bostic both alluded to as much overnight.www.actionforex.com
+Indeed, Fed officials Clarida and Bostic both alluded to as much overnight.www.fxstreet.com

 Comments / 0